24 Free Summer Things To Do in Grand Rapids

 One of our favs is Leslie E. Tassell Park, along the Thornapple River.
 It doesn’t sport a playground, but it does have a really fun interactive water feature and is near two ice cream shops.
 The park also has a fire pit, two shelters and a public restroom.

-For other great places to get wet try this huge list of splash pads and pools.
+For other great places to play in the water try this huge list of splash pads and pools.

 Millennium Park Splash Pad